The Anchorage School District began notifying 39 middle and high school teachers Tuesday that they are being laid off.

-The layoffs are small in number compared to sweeping cuts predicted in January by district superintendent Ed Graff.
+The layoffs are small compared to the sweeping cuts predicted in January by district Superintendent Ed Graff.
 Back then, the ASD faced a $23 million shortfall and said it planned to eliminate 159 teacher jobs.

 Many of those positions were absorbed by attrition, said district spokeswoman Heidi Embley.

 More relief is on the way.
 The district can expect an additional $18 million from appropriations and cost savings offered by the Legislature and the municipality, district finance chief Mark Foster said.

 That money should narrow the budget gap to $5 million and allow the district to restore some of the jobs it is pink-slipping.

 Because of a quirk of timing, the district can't legally take its new funding into account until after a May 14 state deadline to tell tenured teachers if their positions are being eliminated, Embley said.
 As a result, ASD began notifying teachers of the job losses with the understanding that some -- but not all -- positions may be "recalled" over the summer.

 Teachers notified starting Tuesday include science, social studies, math, business, physical education, photography and health classroom instructors, according to a district list.
 Three counselors are being laid off, too.

 Next week, the district will release recommendations of which positions it hopes to reinstate, Embley said.

 The Anchorage School Board will consider the recommendations -- and the lobbying of students, parents, staff, teachers and public testimony -- and make decisions about which positions to bring back beginning May 19.

 Classroom teacher jobs are expected to get priority from board members.